Estygrogan/tech-quiz-today/README.md

 # Tech Quiz Today

-Tech Quiz Today is a website, designed to interest and challenge tech enthusiasts
+Tech Quiz Today is a website, designed to interest and challenge tech enthusiasts.
+Tech is an area I am passionatea bout, and making this quiz helped me learn some fun facts about the industry.
+I hope this quiz can educate users in the same way.

 ## Features

 Quiz: A fully functioning quiz with 10 questions is included.
 Questions are randomised, ensuring that each site user ahs a unique experience.

+Responsiveness: When selecting an answer, the quiz tells you if you are right or wrong, depending on the colour the answer buttons change to.
+If correct, the answer button changes to green, if incorrect, red.
+When all questions are answered, the quiz allows you to restart.

 Future Plans: Proper implementation of scoring and username features.